Gestational diabetes: Lifestyle

-Regular blood samples can be used to determine HbA1c levels, which give an idea of glucose control over a longer time period.
+Regular blood samples can be used to determine HbA1c levels, which give an idea of glucose control over a longer period.

 Research suggests a possible benefit of breastfeeding to reduce the risk of diabetes and related risks for both mother and child.

 Medication

 If monitoring reveals failing control of glucose levels with these measures, or if there is evidence of complications like excessive fetal growth, treatment with insulin might be necessary.
 This is most commonly fast-acting insulin given just before eating to blunt glucose rises after meals.
 Care needs to be taken to avoid low blood sugar levels due to excessive insulin.
-Insulin therapy can be normal or very tight; more injections can result in better control but requires more effort, and there is no consensus that it has large benefits.
-A 2016 Cochrane review concluded that quality evidence is not yet available to determine the best blood sugar range for improving health for pregnant women with GDM and their babies.
+Insulin therapy can be normal or very tight; more injections can result in better control but require more effort, and there is no consensus that it has large benefits.
+A 2016 Cochrane review (updated in 2023) concluded that quality evidence is not yet available to determine the best blood sugar range for improving health for pregnant women with GDM and their babies.

 There is some evidence that certain medications by mouth might be safe in pregnancy, or at least, are less dangerous to the developing fetus than poorly controlled diabetes.
 When comparing which diabetes tablets (medication by mouth) work best and are safest, there is not enough quality research to support one medication over another.
 The medication metformin is better than glyburide.
 If blood glucose cannot be adequately controlled with a single agent, the combination of metformin and insulin may be better than insulin alone.
 Another review found good short term safety for both the mother and baby with metformin but unclear long term safety.

 People may prefer metformin by mouth to insulin injections.
 Treatment of polycystic ovarian syndrome with metformin during pregnancy has been noted to decrease GDM levels.

 Almost half of the women did not reach sufficient control with metformin alone and needed supplemental therapy with insulin; compared to those treated with insulin alone, they required less insulin, and they gained less weight.
 With no long-term studies into children of women treated with the drug, there remains a possibility of long-term complications from metformin therapy.
 Babies born to women treated with metformin have been found to develop less visceral fat, making them less prone to insulin resistance in later life.